TMWRose/Group-1---Food-Deserts-How-They-Affect-Community-Health/Justin_notes.md

     Spatial_Measures_grocerystore_Density - Full-Line Grocery stores - Kernel Density by census tract 2016

     Spatial_Measures_fastfood_density - Fast food stores- Kernel Density by census tract 2
+            - would need to transform these column to compair them to the ATLAS data.
+ATLAS data is fast food per 1000 people. this is average distance to a fast foor / grocery store .
+                - might be doable - transform this into an estimate of stores per 1000 using population data for the census tract so it matches the ATLAS data